jjloomis/adobe-audition-basic-audio-editing/listening-and-logging/exporting-audio-of-range-markers.md

 # Exporting Audio of Range Markers

-After saving your WAV file, you’ll export the audio of your Range Markers to your project folder.
+After saving your WAV file, you’ll export the audio of your **Range Markers** to your project folder.
 This process uses the audio within your Range Markers to create sound bite WAV files in your project folder.

-1. In the Markers tab, click the top Range Marker to select it.
+1. In the **Markers** tab \(left panel\), click the top Range Marker to select it.
 2. Press and hold the **Shift** key \(on your keyboard.\)
 3. While holding the **Shift** key, click the bottom Range Marker.
 All of the Range Markers in the Markers tab will become highlighted. \(With all of the Range Markers selected, you can let go of the **Shift** key.\)
 4. Press and hold the **Control** key \(on your keyboard\), and click within the highlighted Range Markers.